jintojohn-dev/BlackLineCountChecker/README.md

   }
 }

-BlackThreshold: RGB value (0-255) below which a pixel is considered black.
+BlackThreshold:
+- Introduced a configurable black threshold (default: 50).
+- Pixels with RGB values below the threshold are treated as “black.”